11 Things Your Doctor Can Tell Just By Looking at You

 As one of the more serious symptoms to be aware of, doctors are always on high alert for yellowing of the skin and eyes.
 Dr. Guanache says one sign of liver disease is the yellowing of the whites of the eyes, which indicates early jaundice.
 “The liver is metabolized and it builds up in the body, lodging itself in the skin,” she explains.

 Thin or sore-filled skin could represent drug use

-In addition to illnesses or diseases that need to be treated and addressed, Dr. Guanche also says doctors are on high alert of signs of drug use.
+In addition to illnesses or diseases that need to be treated and addressed, Dr. Guanche also says doctors are on high alert for signs of drug use.
 Usually, they first appear in a person’s skin, giving them the appearance of being emaciated.
 “They often have various sores and picked skin particularly on their arms.
-Sores can be from skin-popping, at the area where drugs are injected into the skin, or from track marks of IV drug abuse, or picked areas from the toxin buildup that comes with Methamphetamine use,” she explains.
+Sores can be from skin-popping, at the area where drugs are injected into the skin, or from track marks of IV drug abuse, or picked areas from the toxin buildup that comes with methamphetamine use,” she explains.

-White eyes show health
+White eyes suggest health

 Even if allergy season has you reaching for your eye drops at least once or twice throughout the day, if your pretty blues (browns or greens) are generally clear, Dr. Guanche says she can tell a patient is more-or-so healthy.
 Especially if their attitude matches their pupils.
 “When someone has bright, dewy skin, clear sclera—or whites of their eyes—is alert when I am speaking to them and grasps things, and of course if they have an easy smile, clear voice tone, then they appear healthy,” she shares.
-These are the 13 secrets your eye doctor won’t tell you.

 Rings around your eyes could mean you’re sick